FB-RAG: Improving RAG with Forward and Backward Lookup: Related Work

 Numerous efforts augment RAG with trained filters~\cite{yoran2023making}, trained compressors~\cite{xu2024recomp}, and web search engines~\cite{yan2024corrective} to improve retrieval quality and generation.
 Self-RAG~\cite{asai2024self} trains an LLM using special reflection tokens to retrieve on demand. ~\citet{li2023web} and ~\citet{jiang-etal-2023-active} perform retrieval from the web based on the LLM's look-ahead confidence scores.
 Speculative RAG~\cite{wang2024speculative} uses a smaller trained LLM to generate answer candidates, which are then verified by another LLM.
-Our setting differs in several ways: 1) We aim to push the performance of instruction-tuned LLMs without any further training, 2) We assume no access to external web sources, and 3) We only use forward lookup in a \textit{soft} manner for selecting relevant context chunks from the entire context, with the final generation still being performed by a more powerful LLM.
+LongRAG~\cite{zhao2024longrag} uses plug-n-play components to extract global information and factual details from context chunks which enhances the understanding from long contexts.
+Our setting differs in several ways: 1) We push the performance of instruction-tuned LLMs without any further training, 2) We assume no access to external web sources, and 3) We only use forward lookup from the light-weight LLM in a \textit{soft} manner for selecting relevant context chunks from the entire context, with the final generation still being performed by a more powerful LLM.
 Two recent papers closest to our formulation are Self-Route~\cite{li-etal-2024-retrieval} and Order Preserving (OP) RAG~\cite{yu2024defense}, which we implemented ourselves and used as baselines in this work.